 There are lots of restaurants near the hotel but if you are looking for some nice refreshing local made ice-cream, then check out Ice Jail

-How to get to Green Island
+Getting to Green Island

 There are only two ways to get to Green Island Taiwan, either by plane or by ferry from Taitung City.
 Both very dependent on the weather and are often cancelled or delayed due to bad weather, especially during the monsoon season.

 You can catch a ferry to Green Island from Fugang Fishery Harbor in Taitung to Nan Liao Harbor, which runs a few times a day during the peak period.
-The duration of the ferry takes around 50 minutes one way.
-Due to the notorious weather, it is highly recommended that if you are taking the ferry to take medication to prevent seasickness.
+The duration of ferry takes around 50 minutes one way.
+Due to the notorious weather, it is highly recommended that if you are taking the ferry take medication to prevent seasickness.

 Another way to get to Green Island Taiwan is to take a direct flight from Taitung international airport with Daily Air.
-This only takes 20minutes but it is in a 19 seater plane and you are limited with taking luggage.
+This only takes 20 minutes but it is in a 19 seater plane and you are limited with taking luggage.
 Just like the Ferry flights.

 Lyudao Airport (GNI) is not very big and can be found in the north west corner of the island.